eh-munna/react-lab/README.md

 ## **Loading UI and Streaming**

-Ways to navigate between routes in Next.js.
+Loading indicators and streaming content to enhance user experience in a Next.js application.

 ---